AlexeyBeley/horey/aws_api/docs/README_CLEANUP.md

 # AWS Cleanup

 ## Intro
-This is a toolset to perform some basic AWS environment cleanup procedures.
+Toolset to perform basic AWS environment cleanup procedures.
 A vast majority of the cleanups run on cached data- i.e. needed objects must be explicitly loaded before.
+In order to understand which objects must be inited check the `test_aws_api_clenup.py` file.

 ## Sample flow
 ### *After you've done the base flow in [Step by step basic flow](../README.md)

-Let's take for example this clenaup function from `~/horey/aws_api/tests/test_aws_api_cleanup.py`
+Let's take for example this cleanup function from `~/horey/aws_api/tests/test_aws_api_cleanup.py`

 ```python
 @pytest.mark.skip(reason="IAM policies cleanup will be enabled explicitly")